gabrielgt/EvergineDocs/manual/graphics/low_level_api/texture.md

 ## Creation

-To create a texture first you need to construct the TextureDescription struct, it contains the following list of properties:
+To create a texture, first you need to create the TextureDescription struct:

 ```csharp
 uint expectedSize = 256;